-The basic parameters of disability employment discrimination are simple.
+Are you unclear on the issues included in the Americans with Disabilities Act?
+The basic parameters of disability employment discrimination are pretty straightforward.
 However, some of the details of what falls under the umbrella of disability employment discrimination may surprise you.

-Employees covered by the ADA include anyone with a mental or physical condition that limits their ability to perform any major human activity – such as limitations to the ability to learn, see, hear, walk, or talk
+Employees covered by the ADA include anyone with a mental or physical condition that limits their ability to perform any major life activity – such as limitations on the ability to learn, see, hear, walk, or talk.

 You also may be considered to have a disability if you have a medical history of a disability that is not currently active.
 If you are perceived to have a disability – even if you do not – you are covered as well.